-MEDA 115: Figure Drawing I
+MEDA 115: Figure Drawing I (CA, FA, GA, IL)

 Introduction to figure drawing.
 Use observational gesture and expressive drawing to demonstrate: proportion and measurement; volume and space; basic anatomy; format and composition; balance and movement; focus and edge; relation of figure to environment.
-Credits: 3 Lecture Hours: 0 Studio Hours: 6

-MEDA 123A: 3D Design for IL
+MEDA 123A: 3D Design (IL)

 Introduction to elements and principles of 3D design: space; form and mass; scale; proportion; gravity and equilibrium; research; drawing.
 Work from observation to acquire understanding of human body relative to invention of character.
 Emphasis on application of the following to human gesture and movement in dimensional space: skeletal structures; narrative; observation and invention; reference and interpretation.
-Emphasis on maquette-making and sculpting in clay; importance of craftsmanship.
+Emphasis on maguette-making and sculpting in clay; importance of craftsmanship.
 Expand understanding of color, patina, and surface.
-Credits: 3

-MEDA 123C: 3D Design and Modeling
+MEDA 123C: 3D Design (GA, VR)

 Introduction to elements and principles of 3D design: space; form and mass; scale; and proportion using 3D animation software.
 Students will learn techniques used to create three dimensional compositions that create a sense of depth, lead the eye, and give a sense of presence.
-Credits: 3 Lecture Hours: 0 Studio Hours: 6 Clock Hours: 3

-MEDA 123D: 3D Design for Computer Animation
+MEDA 123D: 3D Design (CA)

 An introduction to the elements and principles of 3D design using modeling, texturing, and lighting techniques in 3D animation software.
 This course introduces and develops higher-level skills needed for asset creation; model building, uv mapping, texture creation, and lighting with physically-based material definitions.
-Credits: 3

-MEDA 125A: Figure Drawing II for CA
+MEDA 125A: Figure Drawing II (CA)

-Continued study of observational gesture and expressive drawing to demonstrate: proportion and measurement; volume and space; basic anatomy; format and composition; balance and movement; focus and edge; relation of figure to environment.
+Continued study of observational gesture and expressive drawing to demonstrate: proportion and measurement; volume and space; basic anatomy: format and composition; balance and movement; focus and edge; relation of figure to environment.
 Create believable figures and animals through observation.
 Emphasis on sequential poses and anatomy as related to movement.